wwi with with “, of cours” Blog post by: Dr. Shweta Verma*

 Ginny’s Planet was born out of the co-founders’ personal mission to create an empathic, inclusive, and diversity-respecting world.

 About Ginny’s Planet:

 Ginny’s Planet is a social enterprise Co-founded by Dr. Shweta Verma in 2019.
 The brand runs on the core value of helping our teachers and parents to teach their children to become independent, smart and better leaders by equipping them with a deep understanding of empathy, diversity, disability and inclusion.
 Dr. Shweta and the team design events, workshops and products to help guardians & schools to develop kids’ mindset and evolve as adaptive and flexible human beings.
 They work with schools to organise workshops for children and teachers.

 - C.K.
 Meena, V.R.
 Ferose (2021).The Invisible Majority: India’s Abled Disabled.
 Hachette India

 - Somak Ghoshal (June 27 2020) .
 A doll that teaches diversity.
 MINT LOUNGE

 - Tenzin Norzom ( July 12, 2021).
 How this couple is enabling empathy and diversity through dolls, stories, and workshops.
 YourStory.com

 *Dr. Shweta Verma: CEO of Ginny’s Planet.
-She is a social work professional with experience in disability rights & mental health field.
-She conceptualised Ginny and is part of the team that evolves Ginny as a character.
+She is a social work professional with experience in the disability rights & mental health field.
+She conceptualized Ginny and is part of the team that evolves Ginny as a character.
 She has led several workshops with children and NGO workers on empathy.